improvedk/improve.dk/source/_posts/weighted-random-selections-in-sql-server/weighted-random-selections-in-sql-server.md

 ---
 ## UPDATE

-After testing my code through based on JP’s comments, I’ve realized my implementation was way too naïve and cannot be used for most datasets.
-For a correct weighted random implementation, see [Dems’ answer on StackOverflow](http://stackoverflow.com/questions/58457/random-weighted-choice-in-t-sql/454454#454454).
+After testing my code through based on JP's comments, I've realized my implementation was way too naïve and cannot be used for most datasets.
+For a correct weighted random implementation, see [Dems' answer on StackOverflow](http://stackoverflow.com/questions/58457/random-weighted-choice-in-t-sql/454454#454454).

 <!-- more -->